bw0rth/pync/README.md

 to another.

 > :warning: WARNING:</br>
-> Please do not transfer any sensitive data using this method as the connection
+> Please DO NOT transfer any sensitive data using this method as the connection
 > is not secure.

 1. Create a server to host the file: